 34 things to do when starting university

-Starting uni is daunting – but follow our list of things to do when you arrive and you'll fast-track settling into your first few weeks.
+Starting uni is daunting – but follow our list of things to do when you arrive and you'll make the transition without a hitch.

 Amid all the hype surrounding freshers', it's easy to forget that there's actually quite a bit to do when you get to uni (that doesn't involve drinking).